heydoctor/synaptik/README.md

 > `function(state: object)` | required

 The render fn is passed the observed state returned by `select`.
-You can also pass the render function as a child of `<Connect>`.
+You can also use a child function.

 ## LICENSE
 [MIT License](LICENSE) © [Kyle Alwyn](kylealwyn.com)